LudvY/Github-Dorks/README.md

-# Github Dorks Links Generator  For Bug Hunters
+# Github Dork Links Generator  For RECON to Bug Hunters

  This is very simple bash scripte written by me , it's just use loop in BASH & some personal wordlists dorks by me